 More and more, I see comments that could be considered Cloud Yelling, inspired by Grampa Simpson from The Simpsons.
 It's a personal rant, and it's a doozy.
-It's a venting of frustrations, it's a telling it how it is, it's keeping it real, but it's serving zero purpose because along with the personal rant there is no why.
+It's a venting of frustrations, it's a telling it how it is, it's keeping it real, but it's serving zero purpose because, along with the personal rant, there is no why.

 We're in a time where everything seems… wrong.
 There is a lot to be angry about, and with the internet, we all have soapboxes we can hop on to share our frustrations.
-However, if you vent a frustration without the why, your rant disappears into the metaverse.
+However, if you vent frustration without the why, your rant disappears into the metaverse.
 No one cares.

-With a little tailoring of critical criticism, you not only get out your frustration, you may benefit others at the same time.
+With a little tailoring of critical criticism, you not only get out your frustration, but you may benefit others at the same time.
 And we all could use a little support from one another right now.

 I can't fit into that brand.

-I get the comment, “I can't fit into that brand/designer/store” all the time.
+I get the comment, “I can't fit into that brand/designer/store,” all the time.
 And it's a valid complaint… only if you share why.
-I can't fit into that brand because it's not size inclusive and only goes up to a 14.
-I can't fit into that brand because I am pear-shaped and all their pants seem made for an apple, even the curvy fit.
-I can't fit into that brand because I have a large bust and everything from knit tees to button-front shirts struggle across the chest, even when I size up.
+I can't fit into that brand because it's not size-inclusive and only goes up to a 14.
+I can't fit into that brand because I am pear-shaped, and all their pants seem made for an apple, even the curvy fit.
+I can't fit into that brand because I have a large bust, and everything from knit tees to button-front shirts struggle across the chest, even when I size up.

 The way to be read, be respected, and possibly create positive action is by turning your rant into a PSA.
 Share the why, and your rant gains power.
 Some examples of adding the why to a fit rant: